Stress and Hashimoto’s

 • Insomnia

-The truth is you can’t avoid stress and everyone has different stress triggers and everyone knows by now that daily and chronic stress can have a major impact on your health and well-being.
+The truth is you can’t avoid stress, and everyone has different stress triggers.
+Everyone knows by now that daily and chronic stress can majorly impact your health and well-being.

 Life stresses can also have a huge impact.
 Examples of life stresses are: